 Johannson also drove a successful marketing launch into the combined operation's new markets and attracted 82,000 new clients, in addition to retaining the customers who came over from Bank of the West.
 Post integration, BMO is now the 11th largest bank in the U.S. with $264.6 billion in assets and more than 4 million American customers.

 Johannson said she's very proud of her team's hard work and dedication.
-"One of my colleagues realized that a piece of communication hadn't gone out correctly to 50 customers, and so she sent out paperwork to individual customers by courier," Johannson said.
+"One of my colleagues realized that a piece of communication hadn't gone out correctly to 50 customers, and so she sent out paperwork to individual customers by courier," Johannson says.
 "I still remember her licking envelopes — and she's head of the business banking group."

 She's proud of the families behind her team members, too.
 Johannson recalled a colleague's child sending cookies for the team while they were working on a weekend.